-For our savings account we’ve been using our Ally Bank savings account for a couple of years now.
+For our savings account we've been using our Ally Bank savings account for a few years now.
 We signed up originally for Ally back when they were offering one of the highest savings rates around, and we were closing out our old Bank of America savings account that held our 8-12 month emergency fund.
 We wanted to find somewhere that we would be earning more than a hundred bucks a year in interest.

 While the rates at Ally are still among the highest (admittedly the savings rates are low pretty much everywhere), the reason we've stayed with them is for their convenience and good customer service.
 I've had to contact Ally several times about issues with my account.
 Every time we've chatted with their online customer service they've been extremely helpful, and have been able to resolve my issue in no time flat.

 I also love the convenience of the account, specifically the fact that they make it easy to do online deposits with your scanner at home, or via their smartphone app.
 Because of the online deposits I haven't been to the bank to make a deposit in months.

 - Check out my full Ally Bank Review.